themagicalmammal/howtolinux/docs/Guide/installation.md

 # Installation
 **Only for Advanced Users**
 Go through this, because this can be a very helpful step.
-I am currently using brtfs & find it better.
+I am currently using btrfs & find it better.
 Also, don't remove the Recovery partition to be on the safe side, it helps out a lot.

 ## Partitions to Create
 - 500 MB for Efi boot (Enough even for multi-boot)
 - Recovery (Very Useful, only Pop Os for Ubuntu you need to manually backup)
 - Swap partition (First, read [What about Swap?](#what-about-swap))
-- (Before selecting read about Brtfs & Zfs) Remaining for Ext4/Brtfs/Zfs System
+- (Before selecting read about Btrfs & Zfs) Remaining for Ext4/Btrfs/Zfs System

 ## What about Swap?
 **If you are on a newer Ubuntu-based system that uses Ubiquity installer it will automatically create a Swap File any time Ext4 is used for root.**
 There are two ways of getting swap (You can choose which is better)
 - General Method - Creating a swap partition (Linux-swap), Now to do this you need to understand the importance of swap, if you have a low RAM device you need a huger swap like if you have 2GB ram you should get 4 to 6 GB of swap & optimise your swap ratio to a higher value.
 So, if you have a higher ram you need a lower swap.
 So, according to my numbers for a ram: swap should be as follows, 2 & lower:6, 4:6, 8:4, 16 & above:2.
 Also, you have to adjust the swappiness property (given below).

-**[BRTFS] - [Snapshots](https://fedoramagazine.org/btrfs-snapshots-backup-incremental/) don't work on Brtfs if we create a swap file in that partition.
-So Brtfs users should either stick with the general method or create a swap file in a different partition.**
+**[BTRFS] - [Snapshots](https://fedoramagazine.org/btrfs-snapshots-backup-incremental/) don't work on Btrfs if we create a swap file in that partition.
+So Btrfs users should either stick with the general method or create a swap file in a different partition.**
 - Swap File - It is a relatively new concept.
 In this, you create a swap file post-installation.
 You don't need to dedicate some fixed amount of memory to it as it does on Linux-swap that is why it is also space-efficient.
 And the best part is you can resize this or remove this whenever you want to.

 **Post Installation Steps:**

-**Brtfs [Snapshots won't work]**
+**Btrfs [Snapshots won't work]**
 Go [here](https://askubuntu.com/questions/1206157/can-i-have-a-swapfile-on-btrfs#:~:text=It%20is%20possible%20to%20use,file%20on%20a%20separate%20subvolume.)

 **Ext4**